gianbdev/gianbdev/README.md

 ---

-### 🚀 Sobre mí
+### 🚀 About me

-👨‍💻 Software Engineer con preferencia por el backend, aunque también disfruto trabajar con Angular y Svelte en el frontend.
+👨‍💻  I'm a Software Engineer with a strong preference for backend development, although I also enjoy working with Angular and React on the frontend.

-🏗️ Puedo construir APIs RESTful escalables y concurrentes.
+🏗️ I build scalable and concurrent RESTful APIs.

 ---

-### 🛠️ Tecnologías y Herramientas
+### 🛠️ Technologies & Tools

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" height="40" alt="Java" />